ZORO2045/TransGPT/README.md

 ## Getting Started

-To start using our AI Translation Platform, simply visit [our website](https://zoro2045.github.io/TransGPT/) and follow the provided instructions.
+To start using our Translation Platform, simply visit [our website](https://zoro2045.github.io/TransGPT/) and follow the provided instructions.

 ## Contact